Need Help?

 Need professional advice for your consent to let with Clydesdale Bank plc?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
+There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

 If your property is leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.

-Failure to inform your co-owner of your intention to let could result in them commencing legal proceedings against you.
+Neglecting to inform your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to obtain their consent in writing.